AtharvG22/cli-chat-with-sockets/README.md

 Clients will be prompted to enter a username, and once connected, they can start sending messages that will be broadcast to all other connected clients.

-## Contributing
-Feel free to open issues or submit pull requests to improve this project.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

----

-This README file provides a clear overview of your CLI chat application, guiding users through installation, usage, and setup.